ExgnosisClasses/JavaWeek1/Labs/Lab 3-2 Flow Control/Lab 3-2 Flow.md

 }
 ```

 Each time through the loop, you have to check to see if the number is even.
-The following test will do that by seeing if there is a non-zero remainder on division by 2 and then skip that iteration if there is a non-zero remainder
+- The following test will do that by seeing if there is a non-zero remainder on division by 2 and then skip that iteration if there is a non-zero remainder
+- Add it to the appropriate place in your code.

 ```java